Netflix/falcor/README.md

 The virtual model exposes the entire JSON model at a single URL and accepts one or more paths in the query string.
 This allows the client to request as much of the graph as it needs within in a single HTTP request.

+For more information on the router, see

 # Frequently Asked Questions

-1. Why not use REST?
+## Why not use REST?

 ## Why use Falcor?